JiphinGeorge/JiphinGeorge/README.md

 <img src="https://github-readme-stats.vercel.app/api/top-langs/?username=JiphinGeorge&layout=compact&theme=dark&hide_border=true&bg_color=0d0117&title_color=A855F7&text_color=c9d1d9&cache_seconds=86400" />

-> If a card above shows broken, it's the free `github-readme-stats.vercel.app` instance being rate-limited — refresh in a few minutes, or fork & deploy [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) to your own Vercel account for a permanently stable link.
+> **Known issue:** `github-readme-stats.vercel.app` is one of the most-used free deployments on GitHub and is rate-limited for most users most of the time — this isn't specific to your README.
+The only permanent fix is self-hosting:
+> 1. Go to [github-readme-stats](https://github.com/anuraghazra/github-readme-stats), click **Deploy on Vercel** in its README
+> 2. It creates your own copy at a URL like `github-readme-stats-yourname.vercel.app`
+> 3. Swap that domain into the image URLs above (takes 5 minutes, no rate limits since it's just for you)

 </div>